wenckerm1lder/Rgstry-roof/README.md

 Configuration file does not have many options, but some are needed.

-Data from DockerHub registry is cached into some specific path with `tools_cache_path` attribute.
+Data from DockerHub registry is cached into some specific path with `registry_cache_path` attribute.

-`tools_repo_path` attribute can be used to set path for local cloned [CinCan tools repository](https://gitlab.com/CinCan/tools).
-This is used to get meta files instead.
+`tools_repo_path` attribute can be used to set path for locally cloned [CinCan tools repository](https://gitlab.com/CinCan/tools).
+Then this local directory is used for meta files instead.
 Also some utilities are using this path (e.g. syncing README and description information into Docker Hub from tools repository.)

 `tokens` attribute can contain multiple tokens with schema \<provider\>:token.
 Tokens are helpful in cases, when API limit is needed to be increased for version checking.
 Caching is used to reduce the amount of requests.

-`versions` attribute contains some version checking specific details: `cache_path` is location, where metafiles and version cache is stored.

 `metadata_filename` is filename to be checked as metafile.